Posted in:

 Understanding Inflation’s Impact on Your Pension Amount

-When asking yourself, “what is a good pension amount?” it’s crucial to consider the potential impact of inflation.
+When asking yourself, “What is a good pension amount?” it’s crucial to consider the potential impact of inflation.
 Inflation represents the rate at which the general level of prices for goods and services is rising, and subsequently, the purchasing power of currency is falling.
 Over time, this can significantly erode the value of your pension pot.

 For example, at an inflation rate of 2% per year, the purchasing power of a given pension pot would effectively halve in just over 35 years.
 This means the amount that seems adequate today may be insufficient for maintaining your desired standard of living in the future.